 Sending a child with disabilities to camp for the first time can cause parents tremendous anxiety.
 For the child, it is an age appropriate experience that can build a foundation for self determination and independence, increase functional skills, create lasting friendships, offer opportunities to experience new recreational or sport activities, and ultimately, have fun!

-Check out some camps below that are available for Summer 2021.
-And keep in mind that some camps are also offering Virtual options!
+Check out some camps below that are available for Summer 2024.
+And keep in mind that some camps are still working on their summer schedules.
+Don't hesitate to email to learn more....but once dates are announced, don't wait too long to register, slots fill up fast!

 Adaptive recreation and sport camps allow kids of all abilities to experience the joy of camp in a supportive and inclusive environment.